cockpit-project/cockpit/test/README.md

 You can set these environment variables to configure the test suite:

-    TEST_OS    The OS to run the tests in.
+ * `TEST_OS`: The OS to run the tests in.
 Currently supported values:
-                  "centos-9-stream"
+    - "centos-9-stream"
-                  "centos-10"
+    - "centos-10"
-                  "debian-stable"
+    - "debian-stable"
-                  "debian-testing"
+    - "debian-testing"
-                  "fedora-40"
+    - "fedora-40"
-                  "fedora-coreos"
+    - "fedora-coreos"
-                  "rhel-9-4"
+    - "rhel-9-4"
-                  "ubuntu-2204"
+    - "ubuntu-2204"
-                  "ubuntu-stable"
+    - "ubuntu-stable"

   "fedora-40" is the default (TEST_OS_DEFAULT in bots/lib/constants.py)

-    TEST_JOBS  How many tests to run in parallel.
+ * `TEST_JOBS`:  How many tests to run in parallel.
 The default is 1.

-    TEST_BROWSER  What browser should be used for testing.
-Currently supported values:
+ * `TEST_BROWSER`: What browser should be used for testing.
+Currently supported values are "chromium" and "firefox". "chromium" is the default.
-                     "chromium"
-                     "firefox"
-                  "chromium" is the default.

-    TEST_SHOW_BROWSER  Set to run browser interactively.
+ * `TEST_SHOW_BROWSER`: Set to run browser interactively.
 When not specified, browser is run in headless mode.
 When set to "pixels", the browser will be resized to the exact dimensions that are used for pixel tests.

-    TEST_TIMEOUT_FACTOR Scale normal timeouts by given integer.
+ * `TEST_TIMEOUT_FACTOR`: Scale normal timeouts by given integer.
 Useful for slow/busy testbeds or architectures.

 See the [bots documentation](https://github.com/cockpit-project/bots/blob/main/README.md) for details about the tools and configuration for these.